Yara-Rules/yago/README.md

 ```

 # Contribute
-If you would like to be part of the Yara comunity or Yara-Rules project you are free to contribute with us in any maner.
-Yo can send issues o pull requests, by sharing Yara rules, etc.
+If you would like to be part of the Yara comunity or Yara-Rules project you are free to contribute with us in any way.
+You can send issues or pull requests, by sharing Yara rules, etc.

 # Changelog
 Version: **0.1.0**
 Initial release.